jmrphy/media_civil_war/media_civil_war.md

   affiliation: University of Southampton
   email: j.murphy@soton.ac.uk
 date: April 2014
 abstract: A recent article in *International Organization* suggests that by enhancing the soft power of states, the spread of mass media decreases the probability of civil war onset.
-This research note contributes a crucial correction to the logic of that argument (internal validity) and demonstrates a significantly different and improved account of the empirical relationship between mass media and civil war (external validity).
+This research note contributes a crucial correction to the logic of that argument (internal validity) and demonstrates a substantively different and improved accounting of the empirical relationship between mass media and civil war (external validity).

 ...